polifonia-project/musow-licences-experiments-llm/README.md

 The experiments use musoW and starts from a set of resources (web pages) whose licence was not specified in the existing metadata.

 ## Task 1: find links including licences and terms and conditions from a web page

+From the list of resource without an explicit licence...

 ### Prompt engineering